Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 5. If IXh is 1 then the operating system is Nextor.
 Look at registers IXh, IYh and IYl for the version number.
 6. If IXh is neither 0 nor 1 then the operating system is neither MSX-DOS nor Nextor.

-The value returned in HL is a pointer to a zero-terminated printable string that describes the operating system running, for example "Nextor kernel version 2.0".
-The string resides in the kernel master slot (slot number is available at 0F348h) and can be readed via standard RDSLT calls.
+The value returned in HL is a pointer to a zero-terminated printable string that describes the operating system running, for example "Nextor kernel version 3.0".
+The string resides in the kernel master slot (slot number is available at 0F348h) and can be read via standard RDSLT calls.

-#### 2.8.1 Detecting Nextor in MSX-DOS 1 mode
+#### 2.8.1.
+Detecting Nextor in MSX-DOS 1 mode

 The DOSVER function has been made available in MSX-DOS 1 mode, so you can detect Nextor in this mode.

 The results of the DOSVER function when invoked in MSX-DOS 1 mode are the same returned in normal mode, except that BC=0100h and no meaningful value is returned in HL.
-However, since the function can be called via de 0F37Dh hook only (see _[3.
+However, since the function can be called via the 0F37Dh hook only (see _[3.
 New function calls](#3-new-function-calls)_), index registers get corrupted, therefore the “check that IX=0” method can't be used to detect Nextor.
-Instead, DOSVER will return A=1 when ran in MSX-DOS 1 mode.
+Instead, DOSVER will return A=1 when run in MSX-DOS 1 mode.

 Therefore, if your application can work in MSX-DOS 1 mode but you still want to know if you are running in Nextor or in an old MSX-DOS 1 kernel, the detection procedure is as follows: